brooklynrail/brooklynrail-platform/content/events/2023/03/rail-reading-127-curated-by-noa-mendoza.md

 ---
-title: "Rail Reading #127 curated by Noa Mendoza"
+title: "I Am Writing From A Place You Have Never Been: A Rail Reading curated by Noa Mendoza"
 deck: Featuring Mendoza, Alexis Almeida, a.
 Monti, Cecilia Pavón, and Violeta Sticotti
 summary: Noa Mendoza curates our 127th Poetry Reading with Alexis Almeida, a.